-The Centenary Fields programme runs until the end of 2018; Fields in Trust is working in partnership with The Royal British Legion to protect green spaces in memory of the millions who lost their lives during World War I.
+The Centenary Fields programme ran until the end of 2018.
+Fields in Trust worked in partnership with The Royal British Legion to protect green spaces in memory of the millions who lost their lives during World War I.

 To mark the conclusion of Centenary Fields we showcased one space protected under the programme each day from Wednesday 8th August, a century on from the start of The 100 Days Offensive, through to Sunday 11th November.
 Discover the stories the campaign has told by exploring the interactive map.

 To mark the centenary of World War I, landowners across the UK were encouraged to dedicate war memorial playing fields and recreation grounds, memorial gardens, parks or recreation grounds that contain a war memorial and other valued green spaces that have some significance to World War I as Centenary Fields.
 The protection in perpetuity means these spaces will always remain as a living memorial to those who gave their lives during the conflict.
 Each protected space has its own unique story and link to World War I - some highlight the contribution of individual combatants, some feature memorials to the fallen, others served the war effort whilst some have contemporary resonance with communities acting now to remember the sacrifices of 100 years ago.
 The Centenary Fields Legacy campaign was delivered in partnership with The Royal British Legion's 'Thank You' project.

 Many of the landowners with Centenary Fields featured as part of the Legacy held events at the space on their day.
 We told the story of these as the Centenary Fields Legacy spaces revealed themselves here.